equalframework/equal-doc/docs/getting-started/configuration.md

 Config files are optional, and the default values for mandatory properties are listed in the configuration schema (see below).

+## schema.json

+A `schema.json` file is located under the `./config/` folder.
+That file holds a comprehensive description of the role and usage of each available constant.
+This file is not meant to be modified.
+Instead, constants that must be modified according to the current environment can be set in a `config.json` file.

-## config file
+## config.json

-The root custom config file must be placed under : `./config/` and is expected to be named `config.json`.
+Customization can be achieved by using a custom `config.json` file that must be placed under : `./config/` along with the `schema.json`.

 Properties are exported as (global) constants.
 Services, controllers and classes are responsible of announcing which constants they expect (through a `getConstants()` method).
 If one of the required constant is missing, an exception is raised.

 Settings values defined in config files must always be called by using the `constant()` function.
 This is because, since they're not defined at the moment the parsing is done, using literal notation would result in warnings and wrong values assignments.

-## schema

-The `schema.json` file is located under the `./config/` folder.
-That file holds a comprehensive description of the role and usage of each available constant.

 Some constants might be required by mandatory services.
 Those must therefore be defined immediately when the config file is read.
 Those properties are marked as 'instant'.

-When no value is given in `config.json` for such property, if a 'default' or an 'environment' property is set, the constant is declared using the retrieved value, if not, the property is ignored and no constant is defined, unless the property is also marked as 'required' in which case an Exception is raised.
+When no value is given in `config.json` for such property, if a 'default' or an 'environment' property is set in the `schema.json`, the constant is declared using the retrieved value, if not, the property is ignored and no constant is defined, unless the property is also marked as 'required' in which case an Exception is raised.

-Below is the detail of these constants (that are mandatory and cannot be overridden) and their roles.
+The list below shows the details for supported constants and their roles.

 ### General properties